kalyancash/misk/RELEASING.md

 Before proceeding with the release process, ensure the following:
 - You have read [CONTRIBUTING.md](CONTRIBUTING.md)
 - `build.gradle.kts` is properly configured with the correct publishing configurations and publishing plugin is applied
-- If you are changing the publication details, it is recommended that you have the necessary permissions and credentials to publish artifacts to Sonatype Nexus Repository (OSSRH)
+- It is recommended that you have the necessary permissions and credentials to publish artifacts to Sonatype Nexus Repository (OSSRH)

 # Automated Publishing Workflow